kalviumcommunity/ChatGPT-Lite/README.md

   - The chatbot fetches information from a small knowledge base (text file or note) to provide more accurate responses.

 ---
-This is a test to force Git to detect README.md change.